ClusterDuck-Protocol/ClusterDuck-Protocol/README.md

 # The ClusterDuck Protocol

 ## What is it?
-The ClusterDuck Protocol is a mesh communication protocol based on LoRa.
-It is meant to be easy to implement and expand the mesh network.
+The ClusterDuck Protocol is a mesh network communication protocol based on LoRa (Long Range radio).
+It is meant to be easy to implement and to expand.
 Currently it supports hardware architectures that use **ESP32** and **SX1276** chips.

 [![License](https://img.shields.io/badge/License-Apache2-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0) [![Slack](https://img.shields.io/badge/Join-Slack-blue)](https://www.project-owl.com/slack)

 ## How does it work?
 The network is made up of multiple nodes called **"Ducks"**.
-There are 3 core roles in the ClusterDuck network: DuckLink, MamaDuck, and PapaDuck. **DuckLinks** serve as edge nodes that only transmit data.
+There are 3 core roles in a ClusterDuck network: DuckLink, MamaDuck, and PapaDuck. **DuckLinks** serve as edge nodes that only transmit data.
 These function as remote sensors or as additional access points to a Captive Portal. **MamaDucks** inherit the same functionality of the DuckLinks, but also receive messages.
 MamaDucks repeat messages from DuckLinks and other MamaDucks until the message reaches a PapaDuck. **PapaDucks** are the endpoint of the network where all of the data is collected and can be stored or pushed up to the cloud. **(free tier cloud platform coming soon)**

 ![overview](https://media.wired.com/photos/5bd3991147d18c4c60798e17/master/w_1616,c_limit/ProjectOwl-Inline_01.jpg)

 ## Captive Portal
-The Captive Portal is an important feature in the ClusterDuck Protocol.
-The Captive Portal allows for devices such as smartphones and laptops to access the network without the need of downloading additional software.
-This is beneficial after events such as earthquakes or hurricanes where communication infrastructure becomes crippled.
+The Captive Portal is an important feature in the ClusterDuck Protocol network.
+The Captive Portal allows devices such as smartphones and laptops to access the network without the need to download additional software as it takes advantage a system that is native to smartphones such as Android and iPhone devices.

+This is beneficial after events such as earthquakes or hurricanes where communication infrastructure is crippled.
 Survivors are able to connect and send messages just by connecting to the WiFi access point of a DuckLink or MamaDuck.

 ![portal](https://github.com/knouse1344/owl/blob/master/app/assets/images/cluster_demo_vector.gif)

 # API and Getting Started
-Check out the [ClusterDuck Protocol] website for more information and projects.
+Check out the [ClusterDuck Protocol] website for more information and to learn about projects built upon this codebase.

 ## Downloading Library from GitHub
-For ease of use, we will need to copy the library into your Arduino library folder.
+To start we will need to copy the library into your Arduino library folder.
 1. Copy ClusterDuck folder
 2. Navigate to your ``Arduino`` folder.
 This can be found in your default Documents folder.
 3. Navigate to the ``library`` folder